 Electrical service reaches your house from the power utility through 2 120-volt service wires that offer mixed 240-volts of power (voltage is a measurement of electrical power’s stress or price of circulation).
 The primary service cords reach your home either via overhanging service wires that go into a service mast as well as give through an electrical meter right into your home or with below ground cords that additionally go through an electrical meter.
 The very first quit for the electrical service once it enters your house is the main circuit box.

-The main circuit box is the distribution center that splits the main electrical service into individual branch circuits that run via your residence to power the lights, outlets, and also own home appliances.
+The main circuit box, or breaker box is the distribution center that splits the main electrical service into individual branch circuits that run via your residence to power the lights, outlets, and also the home appliances.
 The main service panel is usually a grey metal box situated somewhere along the inside surface of an outside wall.
 It is typically found in a utility area, such as a garage, basement, or furnace area.
 When it is situated in a completed home, it often resides inside a closet, installed on the wall.

 The main circuit box includes two warm bus bars that run side-by-side down the panel as well as one warm 120-volt service cable are affixed to each of these bus bars.
 When there is a residence circuit linked to a single bus bar, the system will deliver 120 volts of power.
 A circuit that is connected to both bus bars will supply 240 volts of electricity.

 In the majority of houses, the main service panel uses circuit breakers that manage as well as protect the private circuits.
 Older homes additionally have circuit breaker panels if their electrical service was upgraded after 1960.

 Where an electrical service was set up before the early 1960s as well as has not been upgraded, it might use a different style of power circulation– a fuse panel that safeguards individual circuits with screw-in or cartridge merges.